06 Safeguarding children, young people and vulnerable adults policy

 - Additional safeguarding or welfare decisions made in

 relation to a child during supervision are recorded on the individual case file.
-The supervisor (if not the designated person) should ensure the recording is made and the designated person is
+The supervisor (if not the designated safeguarding lead) should ensure the recording is made and the designated

 Checking continuing suitability